If you live in the eastern part of the United States, where hot springs are scarce, you have come to the right place.

 Standard Mineral Baths

 I used one of the Standard Mineral Baths, the cheapest of the five grades.

 It was the same for all grades in that it was semi-outdoor bath and faced the river.

 Perhaps it was because it had been raining, but the river did not look a clear stream.

 There were no doors in front of the private space.

 The tub was a ready-made Jacuzzi, which a staff led me to.

-I got the impression that it was a bit shabby, but decided to take a dip.
+I had the impression that it was a little too simple, but I decided to go in anyway.